vEnhance/web.evanchen.cc/input/index.md

 Outside of math, I hate cooking.

-See my [now page](now.html) for what I've been thinking about recently and my currently employer list.
+See my [now page](now.html) for what I've been thinking about recently and my current employer list.

 I also have a [serious blog](https://blog.evanchen.cc) as well as a [less serious microblog](https://wall.evanchen.cc),